 - …you really care about your GPA: For perfectionist students who want a perfect GPA, taking courses at an accelerated level will not make that task any easier.
 And for those who aren’t as particular about their grades, a high GPA may still be important if they hope to apply to graduate school in the future.
 So students who want the best BSN GPA possible might want to consider a more traditional track for their nursing degree.

-Inside the Accelerated Online BSN
+Key Details of the Fast-Track Online BSN

 A BSN program for those who already have a bachelor’s degree in a non-nursing area of study is essentially a bachelor’s degree program with the first two years cut out.
 With general education credits out of the way, the remaining curriculum focuses on major-related courses.